FortuneMonkey/FortuneMonkey/README.md

-- 👋 Hi, I’m @FortuneMonkey
-- 👀 I’m interested in Data Analytics
-- 🌱 I’m currently learning Computer Science specialism in Data Analytics
-- 💞️ I’m looking to collaborate on any projects especially in data
-- 📫 How to reach me, just simply E-Mail me @saputraa.sp.20@gmail.com or LinkedIn https://www.linkedin.com/in/saputra-csda

- Hi there!
+- 👋 Hi there!
 I'm Saputra  - a data enthusiast on a quest for knowledge!

- I'm particularly fascinated by the world of Data Analytics .
+- 👀 I'm particularly fascinated by the world of Data Analytics .
 The ability to unlock insights from data and use them to solve problems and make informed decisions is truly mind-blowing!

- Currently, I'm diligently honing my skills by pursuing a Computer Science specialization in Data Analytics .
+- 🌱 Currently, I'm diligently honing my skills by pursuing a Computer Science specialization in Data Analytics .
 I'm eager to learn everything I can about data wrangling, analysis techniques, and visualization tools.

-️ Collaboration is key!
+- 💞️ Collaboration is key!
 I'm always looking for opportunities to team up with other passionate individuals on data-driven projects, big or small.
 Whether you're exploring new datasets, building cool data products, or simply brainstorming ideas, feel free to reach out!

- Let's connect!
+- 📫 Let's connect!

 * Email: saputraa.sp.20@gmail.com
 * LinkedIn: [Saputra](https://www.linkedin.com/in/saputra-csda)